altruios/namshubettulpa/public/namshubettuple/redeye.md

 ~The tail of the creature leaked acid.~
 ~Smoke rose up each time it dropped onto the gears.~ ~Martha noticed another ripple.~
+'Okay - that one was way faster...'
 *She shouted and they both took cover.*
+'are they random...'
 ~The alien was thrown off the same way Kent had been a moment earlier.~ ~It didn't follow them.~
+'Or is it getting faster?'
 *Instead it started climbing back up the face of this gear.*
 }
 {